Everybody loves creamy chicken dishes, and this creamy champagne chicken is no exception.

 Succulent chicken breasts smothered in a creamy delicate champagne sauce.
 This elegant main course is perfect for entertaining but quick enough for a mid week meal.

-Plus this is gluten free and under 200 calories a serve!
+Plus the champagne cream sauce is gluten free and the whole dish comes in at under 200 calories a serve!

 Can I make a creamy sauce without cream?

 Yes, this creamy champagne sauce uses milk instead of cream to create a delicious rich creamy sauce without all of the calories of heavy cream.

 In fact this champagne chicken works out at 179 calories per serving!!!!
 That is wonderful for dinner with a creamy sauce!

 The milk is thickened with cornstarch (cornflour) which gives a wonderful velvety sauce without the need to add cream.

 If you are serving this to coeliacs or those with a gluten intolerance, ensure you buy Gluten free cornstarch as some aren't certified gluten free and some are even called wheaten cornstarch.

 Do I need to use real French champagne in the champagne cream sauce?